Abby Sunderland: Cost of rescue

 Australian and French taxpayers bore some of the expenses for Sunderland's rescue and the Australian government confirmed that by law, she or her family cannot be billed for the expenses.
 It has been reported the Qantas plane used to spot her costs A$10,000 an hour to operate.
 The total cost of the international rescue is estimated by media to be up to £116,000 (A$200,000) or A$300,000 depending on source.
 There has been criticism of her team's lack of contribution to rescue costs.
 The Daily Telegraph said "failed teen solo sailor Abby Sunderland's team did not put a cent towards her rescue but still tried to get the public to pay for the boat's salvage."
 According to the International Convention for the Safety of Life at Sea, any ship of any nation in the vicinity of a distress call is required to render assistance at no cost.
 In France, a law has been proposed that tourists could be required to reimburse the state for rescue costs if they "ventured knowingly and without 'legitimate motive' into risky territory".

 After her rescue, Sunderland said she hoped to sail around the world again some time in the future.
-As of early 2023, no such event has happened.